-Graduate Coordinator, Mathematics and Statistics Education Poe 502C hollylynne@ncsu.edu
+Graduate Coordinator, Mathematics and Statistics Education

-Dr. Lee is the coordinator of the Mathematics and Statistics Education program area of study within the Learning and Teaching in STEM Education Ph.D. program.
+Poe 502L eekrupa@ncsu.edu Dr. Krupa is the coordinator of the Mathematics and Statistics Education Concentration within the Learning and Teaching in STEM Education Ph.D. program.
 She is responsible for communicating with students prior to admission to the Ph.D. program and facilitating the assignment of students to faculty advisors.
 She oversees curricula and course actions related to the graduate program.